enrilos/NovaDebt/README.md

 **NovaDebt** is user-friendly, easy to use and interactive desktop app that takes care of the debtors and creditors of the user.
 The user is no logner obliged to remeber everyone from whom he/she has borrowed money and to whom he/she has lent.

+# Diving deeper
+Technically the data is stored on the device itself (locally).
+Rest assured.
+The data isn't sent anywhere over the internet.